 Denver, CO hearing transcript, November 19, 2013

 Federal Register Notices

-September 11 notice to extend the comment period until October 28 for the proposal to improve recovery efforts for the Mexican wolf in the Southwest
+September 11, 2013notice to extend the comment period until October 28, 2013 for the proposal to improve recovery efforts for the Mexican wolf in the Southwest

 Additional Wolf Resources